AGB - Austrian Hotel Contract Conditions (PDF, 41KB)

 (2) An objective justification is given, for example, if the room (the

-rooms) has become unusable, guests already accommodated extend their stay
+rooms) has become unusable, guests who have already been accommodated extend their stay

 or other important operational measures necessitate this step.